featurestorebook/mlfs-book/README.md

    - Update new data in the Hopsworks Feature Groups to keep the model input current.

 ## Training Pipeline
+   - Utilize the 3_air_quality_training_pipeline.ipynb to merge selected features (PM2.5 with its lagged features and all weather data) and create a Feature View in Hopsworks.
+   - Split the data into training and testing sets, train an XGBoost regressor, and evaluate the model's performance using MSE and R² metrics.
+   - Register the model along with its schema and metrics in the Hopsworks Model Registry for centralized management and deployment.

 ## Batch Inference Pipeline